- General Instructions

 Enter your current nonimmigrant status.
 For example, enter your current nonimmigrant status shown on your current Immigration Form I-94.

 Enter the date your current nonimmigrant status expires.
 For example, you can enter the date of expiration shown on your current Immigration Form I-94.
 Enter "DS" on line 9b if the date of expiration is based on "duration of status."

 Nonresident alien students, trainees, professors/teachers, and researchers using Form 8233 to claim a tax treaty withholding exemption for compensation for personal services must attach to Form 8233 a statement.
 The format and contents of the required statements are shown in Appendix A and Appendix B in Pub.
 519.

-For compensation for dependent personal services, examples of acceptable descriptions to enter on this line include:
+For compensation for dependent personal services, acceptable descriptions to enter on this line include the following examples.

 A nonresident alien student can enter "part-time library assistant," "part-time restaurant worker," or "teaching one chemistry course per semester to undergraduate students."